High-dimensional Linear Bandits with Knapsacks: Numerical Experiments

 \subsection{High-dimensional BwK}

 We now focus on the linear BwK problem with high-dimensional sparse arms.
-We show the performance of our algorithm, together with the classic UCB-based linear BwK algorithm, i.e., the linCBwK \citep{agrawal2016linear}, to demonstrate the feasibility of the Online HT method.
-Notice that, in the original paper of \cite{agrawal2016linear}, the linCBwK algorithm is designed for {\sffamily Model-C} bandit problem, but it can be easily generalized to our {\sffamily Model-P} setting by computing the UCB of multiple arms at the same time.
-We set $d=200$, $s_0=10$, $K=5$, with generated following Section \ref{sec:sparse-rec}.
-The constraints are randomly generated following uniform distribution with $m=5$, and each row of $W_a^\star$ is also sparse with the support set same as $\bmu_a^\star$.
-We present our methods' regret and relative regret control in Figure \ref{fig:bwk-reg}.
-The relative regret is defined by $\frac{\REG}{\OPT }$.
-It can be observed that when $T$ is small, linCBwK fails to control the cumulative regret due to the high dimensionality of the problem.
-As $T$ grows larger, the impact of high dimensionality is decreased and thus two methods behave comparably.
-The relative regret curves also show this phenomenon.
-Our Online HT methods share faster convergence rates for the relative regret in the data-poor regime.
+We show the performance of our algorithms, together with the classic UCB-based linear BwK algorithm, i.e., the linCBwK \citep{agrawal2016linear}, to demonstrate the feasibility of the Online HT methods.
+Notice that, in the original paper of \cite{agrawal2016linear}, the linCBwK algorithm is designed for {\sffamily Model-C} bandit problem, but it can be easily generalized to our {\sffamily Model-P} setting by maintaining the upper confidence regions of multiple arms at the same time.
+The exact formulas of upper confidence regions can be found in \cite{agrawal2016linear}.
+We set $d=200$, $s_0=10$, $K=5$, which generated following Section \ref{sec:sparse-rec}.
+The constraints are randomly generated following a uniform distribution with $m=5$, and each row of $W_a^\star$ is also sparse with the support set the same as $\bmu_a^\star$.
+Our covariates $\bx_t$ are i.i.d.
+Gaussian with $\bSigma$ same as Section \ref{sec:sparse-rec}, and mean vector $\bE \bx_t= 0.2 \cdot\boldsymbol{1}_d$.
+We present our methods' regret and relative reward control in Figure \ref{fig:bwk-reg}.
+The relative reward is defined by $\frac{\mathsf{Reward}}{\mathsf{Optimal\ Reward} }$.
+It can be observed that, linCBwK fails to control the cumulative regret due to the high dimensionality of the problem.
+This is not a surprising result as the linCBwK \citep{agrawal2016linear} suffers from $\widetilde{O}(d\sqrt{T})$ regret.
+When $d$ is large, its sub-linear regret control for $T$ is not effective.
+On the contrary, our proposed methods based on online HT can effectively control the regret for large $d$.
+Moreover, our resolving method performs much better than the other three methods with a low $O(\log T)$ regret, which corroborates the theories in Section \ref{sec:resolving}.
+The relative reward curves also show this phenomenon.